chicio/chicio.github.io/_posts/2018-01-16-ide-refactoring-android-studio-xcode-appcode-webstorm-jetbrains.md

 able to achieve during an Android coding session, and how much slower it is to do the same things in Xcode for iOS, I realized how much more advanced is Android Studio with its set of refactoring features in comparison with Xcode.
-In this post I will briefly analysed some IDEs commonly used for mobile application development focusing on the coding speed that is possible to achieve by using them and I will explain to you why, at the time of this writing, I started to prefer the JetBrains IDEs family (not only for mobile application development :bowtie:).
+In this post I will briefly analyzed some IDEs commonly used for mobile application development focusing on the coding speed that is possible to achieve by using them and I will explain to you why, at the time of this writing, I started to prefer the JetBrains IDEs family (not only for mobile application development :bowtie:).